MicrosoftDocs/xamarin-docs/docs/xamarin-forms/deploy-test/hot-restart.md

 3. If iTunes is not installed, click **Download iTunes** to download the installer.
 Click **Next** when the iTunes installation is complete.

 4. Connect an iOS device to your machine.
+If a device was already plugged in, unplug then reconnect it.
 The device name will appear in the wizard once it is detected.
 Click **Next**.

 5. Enter your Apple Developer account credentials and click **Next**.